canhta/CareCircle/docs/refactors/mobile-implementation-discrepancies.md

 This is one area where the implementation closely aligns with the documentation.

+**Execution Plan:**

-**Suggestion:** Document the existing logging infrastructure as a reference for other parts of the application.
+1. Document the existing logging infrastructure in `docs/architecture/logging-architecture.md`
+2. Create usage examples for each logging component
+3. Ensure consistent usage of loggers across all features
+4. Add log aggregation and remote logging capabilities
+5. Implement log rotation and archiving for local logs

 ### 4.2 Local Storage Implementation